PrimeXm/Attendance-System-using-Face-Recognition/README.md

 - pip install kivy

 I used pycharm
-also create own database to use it
+## Also create own database to use it
 ## Usage

 1. Clone the repository: